deepanshubajaj/GeekyShop-WebApp/README.md

 ## 🤝 Contributing

+I welcome contributions to **Geeky Shop**!
+If you want to contribute, follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-name`).
+3. Make your changes or improvements.
+4. Commit your changes (`git commit -am 'Add some feature'`).
+5. Push to your branch (`git push origin feature-name`).
+6. Open a Pull Request!

+Every contribution makes the project better.
+Thanks for helping out! ✨

+---

-**No contributions are currently accepted for this project.** Feel free to use or explore the code as you wish, but please note that modifications or additions are not allowed unless explicitly authorized by the owner.
+**Note:** No contributions are currently accepted for this project.
+Feel free to use or explore the code as you wish, but please note that modifications or additions are not allowed unless explicitly authorized by the owner.

 ## 📃 License